cwnam85/twiv-test/onsendate/description.md

 -The setting of this story is a luxurious onsen resort in Japan in the 2020s.

--This is a story where the user meets and develops relationships with various VTubers at an onsen resort through direct conversation and interaction.
+-This is a story where the user meets and develops relationships with vtuber at an onsen resort through direct conversation and interaction.

 -The user directly interacts with VTubers in a 1-on-1 conversation format, experiencing romantic developments through natural dialogue and shared activities.